 The Grady Nia Project's Contributions to Science

-- The NIA project is more effective than standard treatment at decreasing general psychological distress, depressive symptoms, and suicidal ideation.
+- Decreasing general psychological distress, depressive symptoms, and suicidal ideation

-- Nia is also more effective than standard treatment at increasing women’s spiritual well-being, self-esteem, and adaptive coping skills.
+- Increasing women’s spiritual well-being, self-esteem, and adaptive coping skills

-- A Nia informational group intervention has been found to be faster in reducing general distress and depression when compared to other treatments.
+- An empowerment-based group intervention has been found to be faster in reducing general distress and depression when compared to other treatments.

-- Nia’s effectiveness in reducing depressive symptoms and suicidal ideation occurs through improvements of existential well-being.
-In other words, the treatment done by Nia enhances women’s sense of meaning in life.
-Through this enhanced meaning, depression symptoms and thoughts of suicide decrease.
+- Nia’s effectiveness in reducing depressive symptoms and suicidal ideation occurs through improvements in existential well-being.
+In other words, this empowerment-based group intervention enhances women’s sense of meaning in life.
+Through this enhanced meaning, depressive symptoms and thoughts of suicide decrease.

-- Our clients are highly satisfied with the Nia program and recognize that Nia helps them to talk about intimate violence and suicidal feelings, to reduce their suicidality, and to cope more effectively with domestic violence.
+- Our patients are highly satisfied with the Nia program and realize that participating in the culturally-informed empowerment based group encourages them to talk about intimate violence and suicidal feelings, reduce their suicidality, and cope more effectively with intimate partner violence.

-- Compassion meditation, a mindfulness-based practice of reacting to our own emotional pain with sympathy, alleviates depression in low-income African American men and women who have recently attempted suicide.
+- Cognitively-based compassion meditation, a mindfulness-based practice of reacting to our own emotional pain with sympathy, alleviates depression in low-income African American men and women who have recently attempted suicide.

-- For these individuals, compassion mediation training is more effective at reducing self-criticism and depression than participating on a traditional support group.
+- For these individuals, compassion meditation training is more effective at reducing self-criticism and depression than participating in a traditional support group.